ibrierley/flutter_map_dragmarker/README.md

 height is mainly for Images, use size for Icons, but be aware internal calculations are based on size.

+rotateMarker decides whether to rotate in the opposite direction to the map rotation, keeping markers upright.

 Experimental automoving the map when near the edge is implemented (optional), but if anyone wants to improve it, pull requests welcome!

 Also may be interesting to move the map alternately to marker, so the marker stays in place, but then technically you aren't